electric-eloquence/fepper/README.md

     fepper-cli</a>, which will give you the `fp` command.
   * If opening for the first time, macOS may warn that it can't be opened because it is from an unidentified  developer.
-      * In that case, ctrl+click `fepper.command` and click Open.
+      * In that case, ctrl+click `fepper.command` and click "Open".
-      * In the following prompt, click Open to confirm that you're sure you want to open it.
+      * In the following prompt, click "Open" to confirm that you're sure you want to open it.
   * Enter your password to allow installation.
   * After installation, Fepper should automatically open in a browser.